decentralized-software/chicago/ipfs.md

 As requests for blobs and routing information stream in off the network, node operators have to (tacitly) decide whether to serve these requests, and how to prioritize requests that are served.
+Here are some reasonable assumptions:

 * Profit motive.
 Node operators are always willing to serve data in exchange for a high enough price.